June 24, 2026

 They don’t use forced air.
 Instead, they use your jaw as a guide.
 If it's slipping back at night or pulling the tongue too far into the throat, they find natural ways to keep it steady.
 The body responds better when it doesn’t have to fight so hard just to take a calm, deep breath.

-Dr. Tregaskes comes in to see how those adjustments play out in your everyday life.
-He tracks pain levels, jaw clicks, bite changes, and whether you're waking up feeling more at peace.
+They check to see how those adjustments play out in your everyday life.
+They tracks pain levels, jaw clicks, bite changes, and whether you're waking up feeling more at peace.
 It’s not about quick fixes.
 It’s about tuning in to what your mouth and muscles are doing when you’re asleep.
+Many people don’t notice these details on their own.
+But once they do, they start to understand how the way their mouth fits together at night sets the tone for the entire next day.

 Patients often share that with careful attention, the improvement comes slowly at first, then more noticeably.
 Some realize they aren’t waking up as often in the middle of the night, while others report headaches fade after they get used to a new jaw position.
-Dr. Francisco Mesa always takes time to make sure these changes are helping, and Dr. Tregaskes helps people notice gains in comfort or energy.
+Dr. Mesa and Dr Tregaskes always takes time to make sure these changes are helping, and Dr. Tregaskes helps people notice gains in comfort or energy.
 Over time, people tend to feel less frustrated and more hopeful about their sleep.

 Getting good sleep without a CPAP machine is possible for many people.
 When your jaw is supported the right way, breathing becomes easier.
 The body doesn’t have to struggle, and the rest feels more natural.

-Dr. Francisco Mesa and Dr. Tregaskes give careful attention to these smaller movements and muscle habits.
+Dr. Mesa and Dr. Tregaskes give careful attention to these smaller movements and muscle habits.
 When the jaw rests in the right place, the airway can stay clearer.
 That alone can make sleeping feel less like work.
 Once people feel that kind of rest, they often wonder why they waited so long to listen to what their body was trying to say.

 When your jaw hampers deep, peaceful sleep, support is available.
 We help people across Virginia find gentle breathing relief using the bite and muscle patterns they already have.
 Instead of nightly equipment, we look for easier paths that suit what your body naturally wants.
 Our sleep solutions are part of our broader TMJ solutions, headache relief, and sleep solutions, so your jaw, comfort, and rest are all supported together.
-Learn more about your options by consulting our Sleep apnea dentist in Virginia.
-JNT Dental is here when you're ready to take that first step.
+Learn more about your options by consulting our Sleep apnea dentist JNT Dental is here when you're ready to take that first step.

 Mon - Wed